Kenivia/Honing-Forecast/README.md

 ## WIP

-- WRITE TESTS
-- Add comments
-- Actually implement special honing and juice considerations(Currently the inputs don't do anything)
+- Special honing and juice considerations(Currently juice inputs for CostToChance don't do anything, even if full on grace is ticked)
 - Remember ticks & cost input - save presets
 - Gamba simulator section
 - Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)